ISISComputingGroup/ibex_gui/PULL_REQUEST_TEMPLATE.md

 ### Acceptance criteria

-*List the acceptance criteria for the PR*
-*The aim is provide information to help the reviewer*
+*List the acceptance criteria for the PR.
+The aim is provide information to help the reviewer*

 ### Unit tests

-*Give an overview of unit tests you have added or modified, if applicable* *The aim is provide information to help the reviewer*
+*Give an overview of unit tests you have added or modified, if applicable.
+The aim is provide information to help the reviewer*

 ### System tests

-*Mention any automated tests or manual tests that you have added or modified, if applicable* *The aim is provide information to help the reviewer*
+*Mention any automated tests or manual tests that you have added or modified, if applicable.
+The aim is provide information to help the reviewer*

 ### Documentation
-*Highlight and provide a link to any additions or changes to the documentation, if applicable* *The aim is provide information to help the reviewer*
+*Highlight and provide a link to any additions or changes to the documentation, if applicable.
+The aim is provide information to help the reviewer*

 ---